 Gay milongas, (tango dance parties) have popped up everywhere in Buenos Aires in recent years.
 Queer tourists have known Buenos Aires is one of Latin America’s best destinations for years, but since 2010’s legalization of gay marriage even more gay travelers and expat residents have descended upon the city.
 One of the best neighborhoods to […]

-Tango for Export The corner of Defensa and Humberto Primo, at the very heart of the San Telmo Fair, is the capital of tango as a commodity on Sundays.
-There is often a tango performance here but once you push past the crowds to see what’s going on, you may wonder what all the fuss […]
+View this post on Instagram A post shared by WanderArgentina (@wanderargentina) on Feb 25, 2018 at 12:54pm PST Tango for Export The corner of Defensa and Humberto Primo, at the very heart of the San Telmo Fair, is the capital of tango as a commodity on Sundays.
+There is often a tango performance here but […]

 La Viruta, a milonga that promises you’ll enter walking but leave dancing, is one of Buenos Aires’ most welcoming places for newcomers looking to test the tango waters.
 Tango classes of various levels are held every evening except Mondays and Tuesdays.
 From Wednesday to Sunday there is a milonga, (dance party) beginning around midnight that […]